tsahara/r7rs/content/procs.md

 order to maintain consistency between internal numeric processing, I/O, and the processing of programs.
 As a consequence, the {{< rnrs 5 >}} permission to return {{< tt "#f" >}} when
-\var{string} has an explicit radix prefix has been withdrawn.
+_string_ has an explicit radix prefix has been withdrawn.

 \end{entry}